ervinpepic/opstinaRozaje/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 21.2 =
+= 22.1 =

-Release date: 2023-09-19
+Release date: 2024-02-20

-Yoast SEO 21.2 is out today!
-In this release, we've improved the naming of several features and enhanced the sidebar in the block editor, making it easier to use.
-Find out more about what's new in Yoast SEO 21.2 in [our release post](https://yoa.st/release-19-9-23)!
+Yoast SEO 22.1 is out today.
+In this release, you'll find various fixes and improvements, including better Schema support and a new XML sitemap filter.
+Find out more about what's new in Yoast SEO 22.1 in [our release post](https://yoa.st/release-20-2-24)!

 #### Enhancements

-* Renames Google preview to Search appearance in the metabox and sidebar.
+* Adds the filter `wpseo_sitemap_urlset` to easily filter `<urlset>` for all XML sitemaps.
+Props to @jdevalk.
+* Encodes possible spaces in URLs used in `@id` and `url` `WebPage` Schema piece properties when the Schema represents a search results page.
+* Lowers the minimum amount of characters needed to use the search functionality on the settings page.
+* Makes the section headings stand out visually in the _SEO_, _readability_ and _inclusive language_ analysis tabs.

 #### Bugfixes

-* Fixes a bug where, even if `Show author archives without posts in search results` is enabled, the archive page would have a `noindex` in the `robots` metatag.
-* Fixes a bug where notices about incorrect calls to `wpdb::prepare` would be thrown on Yoast SEO Premium activation.
+* Fixes a bug where ending a _How-To_ or _FAQ_ block element with a backslash would generate errors when re-opening a saved post.
-* Fixes a bug where pagination meta tags would be wrong when using Query Loop Block with custom query variables.
+* Fixes a bug where next and prev links in query loop would be wrong when disabling `Inherit query from template`.
+* Fixes a bug where some custom post types such as Divi layouts would experience problems after activation or deactivation of Yoast SEO.
-* Fixes a bug where the redirect notification would mention "posts" when a tag was deleted or trashed.
+* Fixes a bug where the `ProfilePage` schema node would not be valid when it was manually chosen for a page.
-* Fixing a bug where adding special characters like "»" as a title separator would break the RSS feed.
+* Fixes a bug where using a plugin that hooks into `views_edit-{$post_type}` would generate fatal errors when the plugin returned an unexpected array.

 #### Other

-* Sets the minimum supported WordPress version to 6.2.
+* Adds more information about Yoast SEO Premium price to the sidebar ad.
+* Adds price and saving information to the `Cover all your SEO bases` card in the `Premium` page.

-= 21.1 =
+= 22.0 =

-Release date: 2023-09-05
+Release date: 2024-02-06

-Here's Yoast SEO 21.1!
-After the AI release, we're back with an update filled with fixes and enhancements to improve your SEO work.
-Check it out!
-Find out more about what's new in Yoast SEO 21.1 in [our release post](https://yoa.st/release-5-9-23)!
+Yoast SEO 22.0 is out today.
+This release comes with many behind-the-scenes improvements and general enhancements.
+Find out more about what's new in Yoast SEO 22.0 in [our release post](https://yoa.st/release-6-2-24)!

 #### Bugfixes

-* Fixes a bug where an error could occur when an indexable was outdated.
-Props to @jaimearroyonavia.
-* Fixes a bug where the cleanup routine would throw an error when on multisites.
+* Fixes a bug where the `get_head` REST route would return a `rest_invalid_param` if the URL contains a multiple words search string.
+Props to @lucymtc.
-* Fixes a bug where the notification for a new content type in the notification center would not be dismissed when installing Elementor and reviewing the new content types.
+* Fixes a bug where using a `blog` prefix in the permalink structure with _Strip category base_ enabled would prevent the blog page from being accessible.

-#### Other

-* Adds an attribute to the link "See who contributed to" to open in a new browser tab, located in the General tab.
-Props to @nathanwritescode-uk.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).